-The Ambassadors lead the CEC in a a positive, driven direction that will help to grow the organization’s positive impact on UT and the Austin community.
+The Directors lead the CEC in a a positive, driven direction that will help to grow the organization’s positive impact on UT and the Austin community.
 They provide support for all CEC leadership with ongoing campaigns, projects, and events and facilitate communication and collaboration with other organizations across campus and the greater Austin community.

 I’m a third year Sustainability Studies student interested in environmental and social justice.
 My passions include environmental law, ethical fashion, and living a zero waste and plant based lifestyle.
 As a former leader of the Socials and Service Core Team, I want to encourage the CEC community to share and discuss their visions and efforts for sustainability and environmental protection.
 In my free time, you can find me reading, hiking, cooking, or doing yoga.

 Core Team Leaders

 The Education and Outreach Core Team Leaders promote general knowledge about environmental issues to the general UT community through educational workshops, exhibits, and outreach campaigns.

 BATX Project Team Leader

 The BATX Project Team Leader teaches students about native Texas bats while detecting echolocative calls, plans field trips to view the Congress Avenue Bridge emergence, and develops and leads other educational activities about bats.